brunetto/brunetto.github.com/stories/research/phd.md

 are among the most promising sources of GWs in the frequency range that will be explored by Advanced Virgo and LIGO (~10-10000 Hz).

+My research focus on three main fronts:

+* the impact of dynamics and metallicity on the formation and evolution of double compact-object binaries
+* the effects
-My research focus on three main fronts: (i) the impact of dynamics and metallicity on the formation and evolution of double compact-object binaries, (ii) the effects of a tidal field on the evolution of star clusters and on the demography of DCO binaries inside them,
+of a tidal field on the evolution of star clusters and on the demography of DCO binaries inside them,
-(iii) the changes in the DCO binaries demography considering different initial structural properties of the clusters (mass, concentration, primordial binaries fraction, density, ...).
+* the changes in the DCO binaries demography considering different initial structural properties of the clusters (mass, concentration, primordial binaries fraction, density, ...).

-To this purpose I analyzed 600 random realizations of a young dense star cluster at different metallicities.
+To investigate the impact of dynamics and metallicity on double compact-object binaries demography, I analyzed 600 random realizations of a young dense star cluster at different metallicities.
+I was interested in the binary orbital properties, lifetimes, number of exchanges and coalescence timescales (the time a binary need to merge only because of gravitational wave emission).
 We chose young and dense star cluster as environment in which to study DCO binaries because they are the preferential environment for star formation (Lada & Lada, 2003) and gravitational interactions are efficient in exchanging energy on short times.

 My results, published in Ziosi et al. (2014), confirm that the cluster dynamics favours the formation of BH-BH binaries and were tested against the literature.

-The results I obtained, however, stand on two critical assumptions: i) I assumed that the star cluster would life unpeturbed for 100 Myr but after that time they should be dissolved into the galactic disc because of the host galaxy tidal field (ii) I only simulated random realizations of a single star cluster model.
+The results I obtained, however, stand on two critical assumptions:

+* I assumed that the
+star cluster would life unpeturbed for 100 Myr but after that time they should be dissolved into the galactic disc because of the host galaxy tidal field
+* I only simulated random realizations of a single star cluster model.

 Both the assumptions can heavily affect estimations on the demography of the DCO binaries and the two other parts of my project are devoted to overcome these limitations.
-To overcome the first issue I implemented in the code a numerical recipe (the one proposed in Allen & Santillan, 1991) to accurately include the host galaxy gravitational tidal field.
+To face the first issue I implemented in the code a numerical recipe (the one proposed in Allen & Santillan, 1991) to accurately include the host galaxy gravitational tidal field.
 I am now testing the new tidal field.
 As soon as it is proved to be reliable I will study the effect of the disk component on the life